Our Legal Advocacy Program, launched in September 2013, helps to advance our mission in three key ways:

 Free Speech For People and Loyola Law School cohosted a symposium on “Corporations, the Constitution and Democracy” on November 20, 2015.
 This event brought together some of the nation’s leading thinkers to examine how the role of big money and corporate claims of constitutional rights impact our democracy and our Constitution.

-Free Speech For People is recognized across the country as a key legal resource for the growing constitutional amendment movement.
 Through our Legal Advocacy Program, we will continue to serve as such a resource in the following ways:

 - Providing expert testimony before Congress and state legislatures 1) on the threats posed to American self-government by Citizens United, McCutcheon, Buckley v.
 Valeo, and the doctrines underlying those rulings and 2) on the history of our constitutional amendment process to defend our democracy;